aki665/react-native-archipelago/README.md

 # archipela-go

-Currently this is extremely barebone.
-What this can currenlty do is connect to an archipelago server and display the last message sent there.
+Currently this is extremely barebones.
+Currently, this is just a glorified text client.

 ## How to run
 1. Install [Node.Js](https://nodejs.org/en)